 Using the existing technology of a pump and CGM, the system implements an algorithm that calculates insulin dosing 24/7 based on user input and the history of the user’s blood glucose levels.
 Studies showed that users of the system were able to stay in desired blood-glucose range 72 percent of the time, whereas left to their own dosing discretion, were only able to meet target ranges 67 percent of the time.
 Staying closer to a target blood glucose means less risk for debilitating and sometimes life-threatening diabetes complications that come with high levels of sugar in the blood.
 This is what participants of the trial had to say about their own results.

 BT1: What were the requirements to participate in the study?

-Participant 1: Basically, you had to be healthy (A1c less than 10.0, no severe hypoglycemic incidences, no DKA in the past 6 months).
-Because this was an insulin pump study, you had to have been using an insulin pump for at least 6 months.
-Other criteria were: willing to check BG at least 4 times a day, uploading weekly, and participating in the hotel study.
-You also had to have had Type 1 diabetes for at least a year.
+Participant 1: Basically, you had to be healthy (A1c less than 10.0, no severe hypoglycemic incidences, no diabetic ketoacidosis (DKA) in the past six months).
+Because this was an insulin pump study, you had to have been using an insulin pump for at least six months.
+Other criteria were: willing to check blood glucose (BG) at least four times a day, uploading weekly and participating in the hotel study.
+You also had to have had type 1 diabetes for at least a year.

 Participant 1: Almost four years.

 BT1: What motivated you to participate in the study?

 Participant 1: Ever since starting college, I’ve been super interested in research and being able to participate in a pivotal study was an amazing opportunity.

 Participant 2: I had wanted to do a study and researched “artificial pancreas” on the web.
 I saw something about it, so called Stanford to see if I could be a part of the trial.
 I’ve found that participating in studies add a variety to my care and have helped me to stay motivated, working through cycles of diabetes burnout.

 BT1: Did you have any fears going in to the study?